jhoncarter7/AtoZrealestate/README.md

 - **User-friendly Features:** Elevate user experience with image uploads, property listing management, and more.
 - **Advanced Search Functionality:** Incorporate cutting-edge search features to simplify user property discovery.

-## Prerequisites

-A basic understanding of JavaScript and React is recommended.
-If you're eager to dive into full-stack development and excited about building a real estate marketplace, you're ready to get started.

 ## Getting Started